Forge Industrial Staffing hiring in 300+ positions, $100 bonus

 GRAND RAPIDS, Mich.
-(WOOD) – It’s Job Connect Monday!
+(WOOD) — It’s Job Connect Monday!
 Forge Industrial Staffing is a staffing company that was built on relationships.
-They currently have over 300 openings ranging from machine operation to assembly line to packaging and everything in between.
+It currently has over 300 openings, ranging from machine operation to assembly line to packaging and everything in between.

 If you apply for a job with them as a new applicant, mention WOOD TV or WOTV for a $100 bonus!